Telex in The UK and Teleprinters I Remember

 Telex room at the Farraline Park (Temporary) Police Station, Inverness in 1975

-The author of the photograph gives very interesting details about this scene, and it’s well worth visiting the above web address for the full story of this telex room.
+The author of the photograph gives interesting details about this scene, and it’s well worth visiting the above web address for the full story of this telex room.

 The Demise of Telex in The UK and the Rise of Faxing and Emailing in the 1990s